Shalimar Elementary School

-The student population of 623 students has grown by 10% over five years.
+- Shalimar Elementary School's student population of 666 students has stayed relatively flat over five school years.

 |Students by Grade|

 - Shalimar Elementary School is ranked within the top 50% of all 3,633 schools in Florida (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (FL)|

 Nearby Public Schools